National Utility Contractors Association: History

 NUCA was founded and incorporated on April 11, 1964 in the law offices of attorney Joseph M. Stone in Washington, D.C.
 The original founders of NUCA include Stone, Peter J. Ellis, Pat Marinelli, Antonio Marinelli, D.A.
 Foster and Laurence Siebel.

 A jurisdictional dispute between union contractors and plumbers over utility pipe construction at Andrews AFB led to the association's April 1964 foundation.
 At the air base, located outside of Washington, D.C., The United Association of Journeymen and Apprentices of the Plumbing, Pipefitting and Sprinkler Fitting Industry of the United States and Canada had notified union members that all outside lines, including storm and sanitary sewer lines, must be handled by their union members.
 Many utility contractors were also told by other unions they were required to submit their job plans to the United Association for review, and that union would assign the work.

 After an unfavorable NLRB hearing over the Andrews AFB dispute, attorney Stone wrote other local D.C. contractors outlining the reasons for an association for utility contractors.
 Stone had a concern that each contractor was fighting alone these larger legislative and regulatory battles.
 NUCA's founders believed that all of these factors posed a serious threat to utility contractors, and moved into action to sign articles of incorporation.

 During the months that followed organizing documents, a logo, a newsletter (The Pipeline), and news announcements were prepared, all leading to a November 1964 meeting in New York City where the attendees agreed to expand the membership from the founding companies.

 Chapters

-NUCA has 31 chapters, which comprises presences in 22 out of the 50 states, as well as the District of Columbia.
-This includes seven chapters in Florida, and two each in the states of Tennessee, Texas, Virginia, and Washington.
+NUCA has 35 chapters, which comprises presences in 23 out of the 50 states, as well as the District of Columbia.
+This includes seven chapters in Florida, four in Texas, and two each in the states of Tennessee, Virginia, and Washington.